vivid-inc/ash-ra-template/ash-ra-template/README.md

 Instead, equivalent processing can be delegated to occur within Clojure code blocks.

 **Initial namespace**: The initial namespace within the template evaluation environment is `user`.

+**No inference of parentheses**: Within ART tags, parentheses on outer-most forms are not inferred.
+This keeps the code easier to reason about and aids natural recognition by the human eye, machine processing, and code editing.

 **Whitespace**: It's unnecessary to surround delimiter tags with whitespace.
 Everything including whitespace in the text portions of the template is preserved.